oytunkuday/SUPlay/README.md

 # SUPlay

- Group Project of Sabanci University Database Systems Course
+Group Project of 4 about a gaming platform in CS 306 (Database Systems) course that I took in Fall 2021-2022 semester at Sabanci University.